AsparuhT/Gallery-App/README.md

 - **Category Filtering**: Users can filter images based on the selected category and view.
 - **Responsive Design**: Adapts to various screen sizes for optimized user experience.
 - **Lightbox Functionality**: Users can view larger versions of the images by clicking on them.
+- **Image Preloading**: Preloads its images for smoother user experience.

 ## Installation / Download